gcallah/BookReviews/gerstle.md

 what they were doing a "thought collective."
 That is hardly evidence that these two committed individualists wanted to be seen as part of a collective!

+Gerstle offers examples of how both the "New Left" and the "New Right" promoted different aspects of the neoliberal order.
+He discusses how Ayn Rand's radical individualism, especially in regard to sexual mores, appealed to some on the left.
+He also notes Murray Rothbard's journal, *Left and Right* as a point of intersection for the two groups.
+However,
-Gerstle describes economist Murray Rothbard's "chief aim" as being "to shrink to Liliputian size the American Leviathan that had made possible the New Deal order" (103).
+Gerstle describes economist Rothbard's "chief aim" as being "to shrink to Liliputian size the American Leviathan that had made possible the New Deal order" (103).
 But Rothbard was an anarchist: his chief aim was to *eliminate* the State, including the American instance, not to "shrink" it.

-In chapter X, Gerstle begins to discuss the dissidents from neo-liberalism, and he clearly expresses a preference for some of them as opposed to others.
+In discussing the dissidents from neo-liberalism, Gerstle clearly has preferences among them.
 For example, Gerstle despises Patrick Buchanan: for example he notes that Buchanan worried that NAFTA meant "tough hearty [white] men" (151) would lose their jobs.
 Now clearly Buchanan did not say or write the "white" part, or Gerstle